Everything You Need to Know Before Starting on Your Next Project

 Exposed aggregate requires little maintenance aside from cleaning with water on occasion and re-sealing every three to five years to protect it and maintain its glossy appearance.

 Exposed aggregate concrete is relatively easy and cost-effective to install.
-Since few additional materials are needed to create exposed aggregate concrete and it’s a relatively simple procedure, you can get this decorative concrete at a reasonable cost.
+Since few additional materials are needed to create exposed aggregate concrete, you can get this decorative concrete at a reasonable cost.

 The skid-resistant quality of exposed aggregate makes these types of surfaces safer to walk and drive on, especially in wet conditions.
 The exposed aggregate contains small stones that give the surface texture, making it skid-resistant and reducing the risk of slips and falls.

 Optimal Concrete Mixing Tips